Joseph Colley

-Joseph Colley (born 13 April 1999) is a Swedish professional footballer who plays as a centre-back for I liga club Wisła Kraków.
+Joseph Colley (born 13 April 1999) is a Swedish professional footballer who plays as a centre-back for Kategoria Superiore club Tirana.

 Club career

 Beginning his footballing career with Bro IK's, IF Brommapojkarna's, and Chelsea's youth academies, Colley signed with Serie B club Chievo in the summer of 2019.
 In 2021, he joined IK Sirius on loan over the 2021 Allsvenskan season.

 On 18 January 2022, he signed a three-and-a-half-year deal with Polish Ekstraklasa club Wisła Kraków.
 He played the full 120 minutes in a 2–1 victory over Pogoń Szczecin in the 2023–24 Polish Cup final played on 2 May 2024.
+He departed Wisła in June 2026 upon the expiration of his contract.

 International career

 Colley has represented the Sweden U17 and U19 teams.

 Personal life

 Colley was born in Kanifing, Gambia and moved to Sweden in 2008.